Glimpses of Israel

 A trumpeter blasts goodbye as the funicular at the ancient fortress of Masada begins its descent.
 On a further note, the cableway is the lowest aerial tram in the world, beginning its climb 237 metres below sea level.

 So we're riding in a bus beside the Dead Sea when a rainbow appears.
 We all shout "Stop the bus!" and the driver does.
-I ran across a stretch of sand for this unobstructed view.
-Heat haze accentuated with a telephoto lens gave it a dreamy view.
+I ran like crazy across a long stretch of sand for this unobstructed view.
+Heat haze and a telephoto lens gave it a dreamy view.